Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help you get started.

 1. Have it Reviewed by Your Critique Group or a Professional.

-I’ve been meeting with the same ladies for almost four years.
+I’ve been meeting with the same critique group for over five years now.
 They’ve seen anything from my really rough drafts to my fully polished manuscripts.
 And all of their input has been undoubtedly valuable.

 Before you submit, take the first chapter of your novel or your complete picture book to a writer’s group.
 A lot of writer’s groups meet at public libraries or can be found through your regional SCBWI group.
-(Read more about how to find a writer’s group here.)
+(Read more about finding a critique group here.)

 Should you pay for an editor?